 General symptoms of creatine deficiency include limited performance capabilities and tiredness.
 In animal tests, an artificial deficit of creatine was established.
-The result: a greater number of abnormal structures were found in both muscles and the brain.
-5
+The result was that a greater number of abnormal structures were found in both muscles and the brain 5.

 Side Effects and Safety

 Supplementation with up to 3 grams per day has been confirmed as safe by various entities including governmental agencies.
 There is no indication of side effects for higher dosages.
 As a general precaution, if you have compromised kidney function, your daily dose of creatine should not exceed 3 grams (the amount that is contained in 750 grams of meat).

 Creatine in Foods

 As the name suggests (kreas = meat), creatine is found primarily in meat.
 One kg of meat contains approx. 4.5 grams of creatine.
 Small amounts can also be found in milk and dairy products.
 Vegetarians, and especially those following a vegan diet, therefore only get very small amounts of creatine through food.